Configuring Acme-client

 Domain Not Listed

-If you add a new alternative name inside your domain block in /etc/acme-client.conf, you will see this error:
+If you add a new alternative name inside your domain block in acme-client.conf(5), you will see this error:

 acme-client: /etc/ssl/example.com.crt: domain not listed: new.example.com

 Here, new.example.com was a new alternative name you added.
-The solution is to move your old public cert and private key to a new location (to back it up).
-Then, request the cert again.
+The solution is to move your old public cert and private key to a new location.
+This creates a backup in case the next certificate signing request fails.
+Then, request a new cert again.

 $ doas mv /etc/ssl/example.com.crt /etc/ssl/example.com.crt.bak